 This article presents the popular ‘compliment sandwich technique’ for giving interpersonal feedback.
 Tomorrow’s follow-up article will critique this method and discuss three common mistakes that render the sandwich technique ineffective.
-A third article will introduce an effective feedback technique with pointers for further information.

 These discussions and examples focus on manager-to-employee feedback.
-This analysis is, however, relevant to other interpersonal contexts—between peers or between spouses, for instance.
+This analysis is, however, relevant to other interpersonal contexts—between peers or spouses, for instance.